 - Application for a major change such as a move or channel change that can only be made during a filing window.

 - Application for renewal of license.

-- Application for a voluntary assignment or transfer control of a construction permit or a license except for simple board member changes where the nonprofit organization remains the same and can be filed on Form 316.
+- Application for a voluntary assignment or transfer control of a construction permit or a license except for simple board member changes where the nonprofit organization remains the same and can be filed on a pro forma transfer of control..